-For 40% of the Children’s patients, the Hospital is a second home.
-Average hospital stays are 8 days and some are hospitalized for months.
-Dedicated staff, highly trained professionals and state-of-the-art equipment aren’t enough to make the Hospital a child-friendly environment.
+For 40% of The Children’s patients, the Hospital is almost a second home.
+Average hospital stays are 8 days and some kids are hospitalized for months.
+Dedicated staff, highly trained professionals and state of the art equipment aren’t enough to make the Hospital a child-friendly environment.

-We will develop partnerships with Montreal’s multimedia agencies and Quebec’sartistic talent to fill the Children’s with purposeful healing art, which has been proven to speed healing by reducing kids’ anxiety, stress, and perception of pain.
+purposeful healing art, which has been proven to speed healing by reducing children and teens’ anxiety, stress and perception of pain.

 COMPLEX CARE CENTRE

-40% of patients at the Children’s are seen by an average of 16 physicians from at least 6 different specialties.
-Their complicated needs are difficult for parents to manage and are poorly understood by community healthcare providers, causing stress for families.
+40% of patients at The Children’s are seen by an average of 16 physicians from at least 6 different specialties.
+Their complicated needs are difficult for parents to manage and are poorly understood by community healthcare providers, causing added stress for parents.

-We will establish Canada’s first complex care centre to deliver personalized, comprehensive, and coordinated care at the Hospital, in the community, and at home.
+We will create Canada’s first complex care centre to deliver personalized, comprehensive and coordinated care at the Hospital, in the community and at home.
 Our evidence-based best practices and programs will serve as a template for others.